ammarm08/quasimodo/README.md

 # Quasimodo

-Automating some NodeJS profiling/load-testing so I have more time for water cooler talk ...
+Automating some NodeJS profiling/load-testing so I have more time for shenanigans

 ## Dependencies